-It must have been an ominous event, and in many cultures a lunar eclipse was a sign of celestial wrath that foreshadowed famine or disease.
+Total lunar eclipses must have been ominous events – especially for those that couldn’t predict them.
+In many cultures a lunar eclipse was a sign of celestial wrath that foreshadowed famine or disease.

 And did you know that Columbus used a lunar eclipse to scare the locals into giving himself and his men provisions while in Jamaica during 1504?